-20. Carpinteria Salt Marsh Infrastructure Improvement Project Augmentation Santa Barbara County \$32,300
+20. Carpinteria Salt Marsh Infrastructure Improvement Project Augmentation Santa Barbara County

-This proposal is to consider the allocation for an augmentation to an existing grant to the Regents of the University of California to repair Estero Road culverts, install interpretive signs and fencing, and establish native plants on the Carpinteria Salt Marsh Reserve in Santa Barbara County.
+This proposal was to consider the allocation for an augmentation to an existing grant to the Regents of the University of California to repair Estero Road culverts, install interpretive signs and fencing, and establish native plants on the Carpinteria Salt Marsh Reserve in Santa Barbara County.